Silver Valley (Idaho): Outdoor recreation

 There are two alpine ski areas in the Silver Valley, both easily accessible from I-90.
 Lookout Pass is at the east end of the valley on the Montana border adjacent to the freeway.
 Silver Mountain is thirty miles west, accessed from the Kellogg city limits by the world's longest single-stage passenger gondola, a quarter mile (400 m) from the highway.

-Bicycling is fast becoming a key recreational pursuit for both locals and tourists in the Silver Valley, with trails and paths ranging from easy to extreme.
+Bicycling is a recreational activity for both locals and tourists in the Silver Valley, with trails and paths ranging from easy to extreme.
 In addition to the challenging lift-served mountain-bike trails at Silver Mountain, there are two new major bike paths in the vicinity that use old railroad grades.

 Lookout Pass ski area is also a primary staging area for the unique Route of The Hiawatha rail-trail, which begins in Montana and runs downhill through tunnels and over trestles to the North Fork of the St. Joe River, 15 miles (24 km) away.
 The trail is named for the Olympian Hiawatha passenger trains of the Milwaukee Road railroad, on whose abandoned tracks, trestles, and tunnels the gravel trail rests.
 One of the tunnels (Taft) is over 1.6 miles (2.6 km) in length.
 When completed, the Route of The Hiawatha will stretch from St. Regis, Montana to the very remote Pearson, Idaho, several miles north of Avery, (equidistantly south of Mullan).

 The other trail is the Trail of the Coeur d'Alenes, completed in 2004.
 The paved bike path runs more than 72 miles (115 km), starting from Mullan in the east.
 It follows the South Fork of the Coeur d'Alene River down through the Silver Valley to the south end of Lake Coeur d'Alene, passing over a historic bridge, then up to Plummer in northwest Benewah County.
 The bike trail uses old right-of-way from the Union Pacific railroad.